ctechhindi/CodeIgniter-Rest-Server-API-Application/readme.md

 # Git Commit's

+- User Login flow on a REST API
 - User Registration flow on a REST API
 - Setup Project for User login and register
 - Getting Started Again